vulpemventures/jobs/README.md

 ### When

-People in Vulpem have possibility to work both with a *regular* full position and to wok with an [extremely distributed software development methodology](https://www.xdsd.org)
+People in Vulpem have possibility to work both with a *regular* full position and to work with an [extremely distributed software development methodology](https://www.xdsd.org)